-- Tropical wet and dry climate occurs north and south of Af type climate regions. - Extensive Aw climate is found to the north and south of the Amazon forest in Brazil and adjoining parts of Bolivia and Paraguay in South America, Sudan and south of Central Africa. - The wet season is shorter and the dry season is longer with the drought being more severe. - Temperature is high throughout the year and diurnal ranges of temperature are the greatest in the dry season.
+Tropical wet and dry climate occurs north and south of Af type climate regions.
+It borders with dry climate on the western part of the continent and Cf or Cw on the eastern part.

+Extensive Aw climate is found to the north and south of the Amazon forest in Brazil and adjoining parts of Bolivia and Paraguay in South America, Sudan and south of Central Africa.
+The annual rainfall in this climate is considerably less than that in Af and Am climate types and is variable also.

+The wet season is shorter and the dry season is longer with the drought being more severe.

+Temperature is high throughout the year and diurnal ranges of temperature are the greatest in the dry season.
+Deciduous forest and treeshredded grasslands occur in this climate.